tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 It gets better.
 For example, $a^4 \cdot a^4 = a^8$, and so to get $a^8$ only 1 more multiplication is needed, for a total of 3 (instead of 7 for the basic algorithm).
 Similarly, to get $a^{16}$ we can do $a^8 \cdot a^8 = a^{16}$.
 This calculates $a^{16}$ in only 4 multiplications (instead of 15 for the basic algorithm).

-These examples show that **repeated squaring** can, at least sometimes, be used to calculate $a^n$ using fewer multiplications than the basic algorithm.
+These examples show that **repeated squaring** can, at least when $n$ is a power of 2, calculate $a^n$ using fewer multiplications than the basic algorithm.

-While repeated squaring lets us quickly calculate $a^n$ when $n$ is a power of 2, what about other values of $n$?
+But what about when $n$ is *not* a power of 2?

 There's a trick to make this work with any positive $n$.
 The idea is distinguish between even and odd values of $n$.
-When $n$ is *even*, we use the squaring trick from above; when it's *odd*, we do one extra multiplication, and then a squaring.
+When $n$ is *even*, we use the squaring trick; when it's *odd*, we do one extra multiplication, and then a squaring.

 More precisely, when $n$ is even we can write it like $n=2k$ (for some positive integer $k$).
 To calculate $a^{2k}$ we just square $a^k$ (and recursively calculate $a^k$).
 When $n$ is odd it has the form $n=2k+1$.
 To calculate $a^{2k+1}$ we re-arrange it like this: $a^{2k+1} = a \cdot a^{2k}$.
 So to get $a^{2k+1}$ we square $a^k$ to get $a^{2k}$, and then multiply that by $a$.

-Mathematically, the formula is this (assuming $a$ and $n$ are both non-negative integers):
+Mathematically, the formula can be written like this (assuming $a$ and $n$ are both non-negative integers):

 $$
 a^n =